Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 Polite Language

-A tone in Japanese that expresses politeness and respect is mainly achieved through the use of forms like 'です' and 'ます' to make sentences appear more courteous and formal.
+In Japanese, a tone that expresses politeness and respect is mainly achieved by using forms like 'です' and 'ます' to make sentences appear more courteous and formal.

 Polite language is very common in daily communication, business settings, and formal correspondence.
 It makes the text appear more polite and formal, but does not significantly increase special respect towards others.